getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

 ## Step 2: Enable Commit Tracking for your Repository

-Sentry can help you resolve your errors faster by suggesting a suspect commit that might have introduced the error into your code base.
+Sentry can help you resolve your errors faster by suggesting a suspect commit that might have introduced the error into your codebase.
 This is enabled by configuring **Commit Tracking**.
-Integrating your source code management solution and adding your code repositories is required to enable commit tracking, for more information see [this link](https://docs.sentry.io/workflow/releases/?platform=node#associate-commits-with-a-release).
+Integrating your source code management solution and adding your code repositories is required to enable commit tracking, for more information see [this link](/workflow/releases/?platform=node#associate-commits-with-a-release).

 1. Open your Sentry account and navigate to `Settings > Integrations` to enable the GitHub integration and add your `backend-monitoring` repository.
-For more information follow the steps described in [Global Integrations > GitHub](https://docs.sentry.io/workflow/integrations/global-integrations/#github).
+For more information follow the steps described in [Global Integrations > GitHub](/workflow/integrations/global-integrations/#github).

 ## Step 3: Install the SDK